openSUSE/news-o-o/_posts/2010-10-17-opensuse-weekly-news-issue-145-is-out.markdown

 "Back in March, I wrote an article on a great little Apache module for blocking automated scans and attacks on your system.
 Since that article was written, the module has blocked and notified me of a couple vulnerability scans being run against my web server.
 Basically, it has been doing exactly what I expected of it.
-However, what I didn™t expect was a very pleasant side effect that the module would bring.
+However, what I didnâ€™t expect was a very pleasant side effect that the module would bring.

  A few weeks ago, I received an email from my web server that it had blacklisted an IP address.
 I logged onto the machine and checked the logs to see when and where the attack was ran.
-As it turns out, the attack was actually coming from an aggressive crawler from a company called Brandwatch.
-A quick search on Google revealed dozens of complaints from webmasters about the overly aggressive crawling rate of the brandwatch crawler (identified in user-agent strings as ˜magpie™).
+As it turns out, the â€œattackâ€ was actually coming from an aggressive crawler from a company called Brandwatch.
+A quick search on Google revealed dozens of complaints from webmasters about the overly aggressive crawling rate of the brandwatch crawler (identified in user-agent strings as â€˜magpieâ€™).
 The 4 or 5 entries in the access log (before mod_evasive was activated) indicated a crawling rate of over 3 pages per second!

  The good news is that mod_evasive blocks all high rate scans of the system, whether they are malicious or just plain annoying.
-If you™re having a problem with aggressive crawlers, check out the above article on mod_evasive and give it a shot.
-I didn™t have bad crawlers in mind when I first implemented it, but it seems to work very well for them."
+If youâ€™re having a problem with aggressive crawlers, check out the above article on mod_evasive and give it a shot.
+I didnâ€™t have bad crawlers in mind when I first implemented it, but it seems to work very well for them."